 Zoe Mann holds a first-class Bachelor of Honours Degree in International Development and Politics from the University of Leeds, UK.
 She has worked in the non-profit sector for the past 10 years in four different countries.
 Her experience is varied but focuses predominantly on community development and education.

-Somila has a Masters Degree in Media and Cultural Studies.
-She has a passion for literacy and education development, and has been working and volunteering in the NGO sector for the past five years.
-In her role at The Learning Trust, Somila provides on-the-ground support for our grantees and partners in the Eastern Cape.
+Somila holds a Masters Degree in Media and Cultural Studies, and has been working and volunteering in the NGO Education sector for over five years.
+In her role at The Learning Trust, Somila leads the MEL, Advocacy and Communications strategy to demonstrate the impact of After School.

 Tebogo joined The Learning Trust after working as an intern and Maths tutor at the Dream Factory Foundation.
 Her work at TLT is focused on grantee support and administration.
 She is currently reading towards an LLB Law Degree through UNISA.